Regression toward the mean: Misunderstandings

 Although extreme individual measurements regress toward the mean, the second sample of measurements will be no closer to the mean than the first.
 Consider the students again.
 Suppose the tendency of extreme individuals is to regress 10% of the way toward the mean of 80, so a student who scored 100 the first day is expected to score 98 the second day, and a student who scored 70 the first day is expected to score 71 the second day.
 Those expectations are closer to the mean than the first day scores.
 But the second day scores will vary around their expectations; some will be higher and some will be lower.
-In addition, individuals that measure very close to the mean should expect to move away from the mean.
-The effect is the exact reverse of regression toward the mean, and exactly offsets it.
-So for extreme individuals, we expect the second score to be closer to the mean than the first score, but for all individuals, we expect the distribution of distances from the mean to be the same on both sets of measurements.
+For extreme individuals, we expect the second score to be closer to the mean than the first score, but for all individuals, we expect the distribution of distances from the mean to be the same on both sets of measurements.

 Related to the point above, regression toward the mean works equally well in both directions.
 We expect the student with the highest test score on the second day to have done worse on the first day.
 And if we compare the best student on the first day to the best student on the second day, regardless of whether it is the same individual or not, there is no tendency to regress toward the mean going in either direction.
 We expect the best scores on both days to be equally far from the mean.